Color enhancers, like spirulina, carotene and marigold extract are added to foods to enhance the colors on Koi & Comets..

 Goldfish and Koi are bottom feeders.
 They can be trained to come and eat from the surface by using floating food in either pellet or stick form.
 These fish benefit from a diet with a protein level of 30-40%.
 Check the main ingredient in your fish food.
 The protein in the food should from an animal (like fish) rather than a plant.
 The better foods use fish meal or anchovy as their protein base.
 Making them more expensive.

-Koi in many beautiful colors and sizes from large to small.
-Fish are
+Koi in many beautiful colors and sizes over the years.
+While we look for

 How do I tell the difference between Koi and Goldfish?